Juniper/wistar/docs/tips_and_tricks.rst

 vMX 15.1F6.9: Download can be found here: vmx_.
 Choose the vMX for x86 Package and upload the jinstall64-vmx image as 'vMX RE'.

 vQFX.
-Download the latest free trail vQFX from here: vQFX_
+Download the latest free trail vQFX from here: vQFX_ The latest tested version is 15.1X53-D60

-vSRX 15.1.
-Any version of vSRX 15.1 has been known to work.
+vSRX 15.1. vSRX 15.1_X49-D60.7 has been tested.
 Note, you need to ensure your kernel version matches the vSRX requirements.
-Latest tested version is vSRX 15.1_X49-D60.7.

 Ubuntu 16.04.
 Use the ubuntu 16.04 cloud-img for a linux instance that is fully configured via cloud-init on boot up.
 Choose the ubuntu16 image type when uploading to wistar.
 Download can be found here: ubuntu_.